InsightLab/PyMove/docs/examples/02_Exploring_Preprossessing.rst

-clean_gps_speed_max_radius function recursively removes trajectories points with speed higher than the value especifeid by the user.
+clean_gps_speed_max_radius function recursively removes trajectories points with speed higher than the value set by the user.
 Given any point p of the trajectory, the point will be removed if one of the following happens: if the travel speed from the point before p to p is greater than the max value of speed between adjacent points set by the